-Samsung brand color specifications: NOT Project BBCG Approved
+Samsung brand color specifications: NOT Project BBCG-Approved

 The second famous brand in our series evaluating brand color guides is Samsung.
 Their brand color guide has two colors, and the description is at least better than the one color from Apple (which only states ‘black’, which is not a good choice, as shown in this blog post).